telerik/ajax-docs/getting-started/installation/web-config-settings-overview.md

 </telerik.web.ui>
 ````

-### RadAsyncUpload and RadUpload
+### AsyncUpload and dUpload

-You can configure what is the maximum allowed file upload size:
+You can set the maximum size that us allowed for upload.

-**Example 14**: Allow uploads of files up to 100MB and upload periods up to 1 hour (IIS6):
+The following example demonstrates how to allow uploads of files up to 100MB and upload periods up to one hour (IIS6).

 ````XML
 <configuration>